ericdahl/tf-vpc-sandbox/transit-gateway-centralized-east-west-net-fw/README.md

 ```
 The destination CIDR block 10.1.102.0/24 is equal to or more specific than one of this VPC's CIDR blocks.
 This route can target only an interface or an instance.
 ```

+## Route Propagation

+- FW VPC must be associated to TGW Route table which knows how to route to each VPC
+  - Two options
+    - Create dedicated central/tgw VPC and ensure routes for every VPC attachment are in place
+    - Leverage "TGW default propagation table"
+      - Any VPC attachment has the VPC CIDR(s) automatically injected in this route table
+      - FW VPC TGW-Attachments are then Associated to this table
+      - benefit: fewer updates per new VPC
+      - con: less explicit, maybe confusing